Skip to main content

 Vince Skinner, Cyber Operations and Resilience instructor

 Vince Skinner is the CISO and VP of Integration & Deployment for Milton Security.
 Mr. Skinner brings over 20 years of technical IT and Cybersecurity experience.
-Most recently, Vince held the position of Vice-President of Cybersecurity for D.A.
+Most recently, Skinner held the position of Vice-President of Cybersecurity for D.A.
 Davidson, where he led the organization’s cybersecurity and physical security teams.

 Mark Stacy, Cyber Operations and Resilience Instructor